SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting

 \subsection{Ablation Study}

-\paragraph{Effectiveness of DPAW Mechanism.} To validate the efficacy of the Dual-Path Adaptive Weighting (DPAW) mechanism, we conduct a systematic ablation study on the AIME24/25 benchmarks, as shown in Table~\ref{tab:ablation}.
-Removing the entire DPAW module (\textit{w/o DPAW}) results in severe performance degradation.
-For instance, the AIME25 Pass@32 drops significantly from 50.9\% to 45.7\%.
+\paragraph{Effectiveness of DPAW Mechanism.} To validate the efficacy of the DPAW mechanism, we conduct an ablation study on the AIME24/25 benchmarks, as shown in Figure~\ref{fig:ablation}.
+Removing the entire DPAW module results in severe performance degradation.
+For example, the AIME25 Pass@32 drops significantly from 50.9\% to 45.7\%.
 This demonstrates that standard uniform weighting, which fundamentally ignores signal quality, fails to optimally leverage on-policy rollouts.
-Furthermore, omitting the student-guided weight (\textit{w/o Student-guided Weight}) severely impairs multi-sample pass rates (e.g., AIME24 Pass@32 falls from 77.9\% to 74.1\%).
-Reversing its direction (\textit{w/ Opposite Student-guided Weight}) similarly hurts performance.
-This corroborates our earlier analysis of the Pass@$k$ paradox: actively amplifying unconventional valid paths at the capability boundary via student perplexity is essential for sustaining generation diversity and preventing mode collapse.

-Conversely, removing or reversing the teacher-guided weight compromises overall accuracy.
+Furthermore, omitting the student-guided weight reduces multi-sample pass rates, as AIME24 Pass@32 drops from 77.9\% to 74.1\%, while reversing its direction also hurts performance.
+Likewise, removing or reversing the teacher-guided weight compromises overall accuracy.
 Notably, reversing the teacher-guided weight causes a drastic drop in the AIME24 Avg@32 from 42.7\% to 38.6\%.
-This empirically verifies that dynamically penalizing unreliable teacher guidance effectively filters out context-induced hallucinations and noisy distillation signals.
+This empirically verifies that dynamically penalizing unreliable teacher guidance effectively filters out prefix-induced noisy distillation signals.
 Collectively, these findings indicate that the two components of DPAW are highly complementary: the student-guided weighting maximizes exploration diversity on successful trajectories, while the teacher-guided weighting rigorously mitigates distillation noise on failed ones.